MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Send the message

 Now that you have the right address information, you can send your message.
 If you're using the SDK, you must use the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call.
-Set the `conversationParameters` correctly to successfully send your message.
+You must set the `conversationParameters` correctly to successfully send your message.
 See the [samples](#samples) section or use one of the samples listed in the [code sample](#code-sample) section.

 Now that you've sent the proactive message, you must follow these best practices while sending proactive messages for better information exchange between users and the bot.